 Crops not suited to windowsill growing are tall and vining crops such as corn, pole beans, squash, melons, and pumpkins.

 Sow seeds just as you would in the garden and thin plants to the strongest seedling from two to three weeks after germination when seedlings have grown their first true leaves and have gained strength.
-Snip away the weakest seedlings at soil level with a small scissors.
+Snip away the weakest seedlings at the soil level with small scissors.

 If you plant more than one crop in a container, don’t plant them too close together or they will compete for light, water, and nutrients–resulting in weak plants all around.

-Light.
 Growing vegetables indoors requires bright sunlight just like outdoors or bright artificial light.
 A south-facing bay window that gets light from the south, east, and west is an ideal place for a window garden.
 Windows that are not in the shadow of eves are best.
-Placing your indoor garden in a white or light colored room will help as well; light colors reflect light; dark interior surfaces will absorb light.
+Placing your indoor garden in a white or light-colored room will help as well; light colors reflect light; dark interior surfaces will absorb light.

 If your growing space is dark, artificial light can take the place of sunlight–of course, you pay for electricity.
 Consider the wattage of grow lights and expense.
 Choose grow lights designed for plant growing (lights rich in the red and blue spectrums are needed by plants for photosynthesis).

 If you don’t have much sunlight, grow salad greens and herbs that require less sunshine; but remember, they still require bright light.